 In 1857, a fourth-order Fresnel lens was installed in the tower, which was noted by the Lighthouse Board in 1864 to be in need of “various and extensive repairs and renovations.”
 The Board submitted an estimate of the necessary work, and on April 7, 1866, Congress responded with an appropriation of $15,000 for “repairs and renovations.”

 In 1890, the Lighthouse Board, noting that fog and thick weather often obscured the light, recommended that a steam fog signal be established at the station.
 The recommendation had to be repeated the following five years before Congress finally allotted $5,700 on June 11, 1896.
 A redbrick fog signal building, measuring thirty-six by twenty-two feet, was built near the shore in 1897, and two ten-inch steam whistles regulated by a Crosby automatic apparatus were installed.
 A few years later, a circular reservoir, sixteen feet in diameter and twelve feet deep, was chiseled out of the rock near the fog signal to store water for the boilers.
 In 1899, the assistant keeper’s dwelling was rebuilt, and earthen sewer pipes were laid for both dwellings.

-Willie E. Frazier, one of two keepers stationed on Galloo Island in 1915, gave the following report upon leaving the island for the winter.
+Willie E. Frazier, who was serving as an assistant on Galloo Island in 1915, gave the following report upon leaving the island for the winter.
 “The government allows us 30 cents a day for provisions, but we farm it and make money.
 There is no chance to spend anything while we are on duty, either.
 We have a community system and the thirty acres are split up among the four families.
 This year we had two and two-thirds acres planted to corn and raised 340 bushels, which we divided.
 There are two cows, three horses, pigs, chickens, and other animals.
 I just sent back to one of the women on the island a check for $90 for turkeys which I sold for her when I left.
 We also raise a large quantity of hay, and sell what isn’t needed to feed the stock.”